-To make Tom Kha Soup in an Instant Pot, press the SAUTE button.
+To make this soup in an Instant Pot, press the SAUTE button.

-Add coconut oil in the Instant Pot.
-Add in onion, garlic and fry for a minute.
-Now add all the ingredients to the Instant Pot except coconut milk, lime juice, and sugar.
+Add coconut oil to the Instant Pot.
+Add onions and garlic and fry for a minute.
+Now add all the ingredients to the instant pot except coconut milk, lime juice, and sugar.
 Close the lid and pressure cook on high for about 5 minutes.
 Once done, let the pressure release naturally.

-Open the lid, using a strainer, remove the onion, lemongrass, galangal, kaffir leaves, and chilies.
-Add in coconut milk, sugar, lime juice, give it a mix and serve hot.
+Open the lid.
+Using a strainer, remove the onions, lemongrass, galangal, kaffir leaves, and chilies.
+Add in coconut milk, sugar, and lime juice, give it a mix and serve hot.

-When Tom Kha is made with chicken, it’s called Tom Kha Gai Soup.
-Add boiled and shredded chicken breast to the basic vegetarian soup to make this version.
-You can even add prawns in this soup instead of Chicken.
+When this soup is made with chicken, it’s called Tom Kha Gai Soup.
+Add boiled and shredded chicken breast to the basic vegetarian soup recipe to make this version.
+You can also replace the veg broth with chicken broth.
+You can even add prawns to this soup instead of Chicken.